dzhan111/DataLabeler/docs/README.md

 NETS 2130 Final Project

-# Data Labeler: Dense Captioning Crowdsourcing Platform
+# DataLabeler: Dense Captioning Crowdsourcing Platform

-**Data Labeler** is a platform designed for dense image captioning using crowdsourced audio descriptions.
+**DataLabeler** is a platform designed for dense image captioning using crowdsourced audio descriptions.
 Users are presented with an image and asked to record an audio description for 60-90 seconds.
 The recorded audio is processed through Whisper for transcription, and the resulting caption undergoes quality evaluation using GPT.
 High-quality captions are aggregated and stored in a database for further use.

 Upon successful submission of the audio description, the worker receives a unique completion code.
 This code can then be used by the worker to claim their reward on Amazon Mechanical Turk (MTurk), ensuring fair compensation for their efforts.